ruricolist/overlord/README.md

 Thus, before an image is saved, Overlord needs to do two things:

-1. Assure the state of the image by making sure that all defined targets have been built.
+1. Finalize the state of the image by making sure that all defined targets have been built.

 2. Disable itself.

-If you use `uiop:dump-image` to save the image, you don’t need to do anything; Overlord will assure the state of the image, and disable itself, automatically.
+If you use `uiop:dump-image` to save the image, you don’t need to do anything; Overlord will finalize the state of the image, and disable itself, automatically.

 If you are using implementation-specific means to save an image, however, you will need to arrange to call `overlord:freeze` before the image is saved.

+The default policy is to allow the restored image to be unfrozen, and development to be resumed, by calling `overlord:unfreeze`.
+This is probably what you want when, say, saving an image on a server.
+In other scenarios, however — like delivering a binary – you may want to strip the build system from the image entirely.
+This is possible by changing Overlord’s “freeze policy”, using the `freeze-policy` accessor.

+    ;;; The default: can be reversed after
+    ;;; loading the image by calling
+    ;;; `overlord:unfreeze`.
+    (setf (overlord:freeze-policy) nil)

+    ;;; Irreversible: before saving the
+    ;;; image, Overlord should destroy its
+    ;;; internal state.
+    (setf (overlord:freeze-policy) :hard)

 # Overlord vs. Racket

 Racket is a language in the Lisp family, descended from Scheme.
 Its distinction is its focus on making languages.
-An impressive amount of thought and effort has gone into making the whole Racket environment act as a toolkit for making languages.
+An impressive amount of thought, effort, and research has gone into making the whole Racket environment act as a toolkit for making languages.
 Racket users are both encouraged and expected to solve their problems by making special-purpose languages; and Racket itself is implemented, from a simple, Scheme-like core, as a tower of languages.

 (If you want to investigate for yourself, you can find a gentle introduction to making languages with Racket in [Beautiful Racket][].)